Danske Bank denies report it plans to sell Sweden, Norway ops

-STOCKHOLM/COPENHAGEN (Reuters) - Denmark’s biggest listed lender Danske Bank (DANSKE.CO) denied a Swedish newspaper report on Tuesday it was planning to sell its Swedish and Norwegian operations, saying they were core to the bank’s operations.
+STOCKHOLM/COPENHAGEN, May 6 (Reuters) - Denmark’s biggest listed lender Danske Bank denied a Swedish newspaper report on Tuesday it was planning to sell its Swedish and Norwegian operations, saying they were core to the bank’s operations.

 Swedish business daily Dagens Industri reported late on Tuesday, without citing sources, that the Danish bank has made initial contact with potential buyers, saying many Swedish and Norwegian banks should be interested.